AndrewWPhillips/eggql/TUTORIAL.md

 	_    eggql.TagHolder `egg:"# The root query object"`
 ```

-This adds the description " The root query object" to the `Query` type in the GraphQl schema.
+This adds the description " The root query object" to the `Query` type in the GraphQL schema.
 The same method is used in structs for input, interface and union types.

 #### Fields